icclab/k8s-on-openstack/README.md

 k8s-on-openstack
 ================

+NOTE TOF: this was zioproto's fork of a k8s deployment automation.
+Didn't work for us on Ned.

 An opinionated way to deploy a Kubernetes cluster on top of an OpenStack cloud.

 It is based on the following tools: